matikka96/todolist/README.md

 **Method 2 – Clone from Github**

-Clone package from github.
+Clone repository from github.
 Install packages with
 COMMAND:
 ```
 npm install